12 min read

 My experience at the conference started with a new tutorial track on Tuesday called Data 101, which was well attended and well received.
 The first speaker, Edd Wilder-James, VP of Strategy at Silicon Valley Data Science, focused on a variety of technologies including attractive tools for deep learning and ended with an engaging demonstration of notebooks for data science, using as an example the challenge of how to recognize a moving train in video.

 I spoke next, to address the question “Why Stream?” and explore the surprising advantages of a steam-first architecture that include but also go beyond real time or low latency applications.
-At the heart of a successful streaming architecture is a message transport technology with the right capabilities: Apache Kafka and MapR Streams are two innovative technologies that meet the requirements well.
+At the heart of a successful streaming architecture is a message transport technology with the right capabilities: Apache Kafka and MapR Event Store are two innovative technologies that meet the requirements well.

 With the right messaging technology at the heart of stream-1st architecture, you can support several classes of use cases.
 (A) Low latency insights such as updating a real time dashboard.
 (B) Current status of a particular subject of interest, such as patients’ electronic medical records, are stored in a database or search document.
 (C) If the messages are durable, you can maintain a long-term history of the events, in this case perhaps an event-by-event record useful for insurance inquiries.
 Figure from Chapter 1 of Streaming Architecture by Ted Dunning & Ellen Friedman © 2016, used with permission